Phuc3010/self-alignment/scripts/README.md

 # Scripts to Train and Evaluate Chat Models
 ## Step 1: Reformat data
 This step reformat the UltraChat 200k dataset from multi-turn conversation into single-turn as the prompt and ground truh responses.
 The output formatted will be save in `--output_dir`.
-This step only need to one time at iter 0.
+This step only need to run one time at iter 0.
 ```shell
 python3 src/reformat.py [options]
 ```